lsst-dm/dmtn-056/operations.rst

 After execution, outputs will be transferred back and ingested into the permanent storage system.

 These transfers may be executed by external code that accesses the internals of the permanent :ref:`Datastore` and :ref:`Registry`, and one likely requirement of these tools is that :ref:`Registry`-wide unique filenames for both inputs and outputs be known in advance.
-Because the design described in this document does not deal directly with filenames (which are implementation details of *some* :ref:`Datastores <Datastore>`, we will assume here that the :ref:`Path <Path>` for a :ref:`Dataset` (which is by construction unique across a :ref:`Registry`) *is* the filename used by the :ref:`Datastore`.
+Because the design described in this document does not deal directly with filenames (which are implementation details of *some* :ref:`Datastores <Datastore>`, we will assume here that the :ref:`StorageHint <StorageHint>` for a :ref:`Dataset` (which is by construction unique across a :ref:`Registry`) *is* the filename used by the :ref:`Datastore`.
-This assumption also implies that in this case we can construct a :ref:`URI` directly from a :ref:`Path` (whereas this would usually be a private transformation defined by a :ref:`Datastore`).
+This assumption also implies that in this case we can construct a :ref:`URI` directly from a :ref:`StorageHint` (whereas this would usually be a private transformation defined by a :ref:`Datastore`).
-Because the templates used to generate :ref:`Paths <Path>` are defined by the :ref:`Registry`, there is no practical loss in generality from this assumption.
+Because the templates used to generate :ref:`StorageHints <StorageHint>` are defined by the :ref:`Registry`, there is no practical loss in generality from this assumption.

 The :ref:`QuantumGraph` generated by Preflight holds :py:class:`DatasetRef` instances for all input and output :ref:`Datasets <Dataset>` that may be produced.
-An invocation of Preflight is also associated with exactly one :ref:`Run`, and this provides enough information to obtain the unique paths of all :ref:`Datasets <Dataset>`: we simply call :py:meth:`makePath(run) <DatasetRef.makePath>` on each :py:class:`DatasetRef` in the graph.
+An invocation of Preflight is also associated with exactly one :ref:`Run`, and this provides enough information to obtain the unique storageHints of all :ref:`Datasets <Dataset>`: we simply call :py:meth:`makeStorageHint(run) <DatasetRef.makeStorageHint>` on each :py:class:`DatasetRef` in the graph.
 External code can then transfer the filenames from their persistent storage to local scratch, maintaining the unique filenames within a new directory.

 To execute SuperTask code on the scratch space, we need to construct a :ref:`Butler`, and that means constructing a :ref:`Registry` and :ref:`Datastore`.
-The :ref:`Datastore` is simple: it reads and writes to a local POSIX filesystem that uses the same :ref:`Path`/filename-based :ref:`URIs <URI>` as the permanent :ref:`Datastore`.
+The :ref:`Datastore` is simple: it reads and writes to a local POSIX filesystem that uses the same :ref:`StorageHint`/filename-based :ref:`URIs <URI>` as the permanent :ref:`Datastore`.

 For the :ref:`Registry`, we will use a *limited* :ref:`Registry`, which uses a simple set of dictionary-like mappings instead of a full SQL database.
 The content needed to construct it can be saved to a file by calling :py:meth:`export() <Registry.export>` on the master :ref:`Registry` with the subset of the :ref:`QuantumGraph` to be processed on the node as the only argument.